Loxford: History

 It is the location of Loxford Water, a tributary of the River Roding that forms the northern boundary of Barking Park.
 Loxford Hall now serves as a child and family consultation centre for the North East London Foundation Trust.
 Loxford's main ethnic groups are white, Pakistani and Indian.
 Ilford Lane has heavy South Asian influences.

 Demographics

 The Loxford ward of the London Borough of Redbridge has one of the highest numbers of individuals of Pakistani descendant in London at 28.4%, forming the ward's largest ethnic group.
 The next largest ethnic groups in the 2011 census were Indian (15.6%), Other Asian (10.4%) and White British (10.2%).

 The most common religion in Loxford in the 2011 census was Islam, the faith of 46% of the population.
 This was followed by Christianity (24.5%) and Sikhism (5.6%).

 Location

 Loxford is located between Ilford to the north and Barking to the south.
 Ilford Lane (A123 road) is the only main road in the area.

+Next to Loxford School, a scheme of 159 new homes on the site of the old Hyleford Hostel and South Park Clinic was proposed by Redbridge Council.
+The hostel and clinic were demolished in 2023 and a housing estate is now being built on the site.